jamesshore/quixote/README.md

   });

   it("uses big font for menu", function() {
-    // So far, 'assert()' only checks positions.
+    // Sometimes, 'assert()' doesn't support what you need.
     // But you can check any CSS style you want by using 'getRawStyle()'.

     // Get the font size actually displayed in the browser